How to Prevent Human Error in Workplace

 The Most Common Types of Human Error

-The three most common types of human error according to HSE guidelines are:
+The three main types of unintentional human error described in HSE guidance are:

 Common causes of human error include: